austintoddj/texastwisters/src/data/programs/birthday.md

 pricingSection:
   tagline: Packages & Pricing
   headline: Let's get the party started!
-  text: Add participants to the base package for $10 per additional guest, up to 40 guests.
+  text: Add participants to the Silver package for $10 per additional guest, up to 40 guests.
 Increase gym time by $50 per 30 minutes, up to a total of 3 hours.
+Or upgrade to the Gold package!
   pricing1:
     name: Silver package
     price: $250